iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.cdc.general 4 reviews"/>
 </p>

+> Too many notifications about the virus made me depressed.
+Good app for a free one, just need better notification options.<br> :date: __2020-05-31 20:08:18__

+> It's useful but hard to find what I'm looking for<br> :date: __2020-05-27 02:18:04__

 > It's OK.
 Notjing to brag about.
 Haven't used it that much really.<br> :date: __2020-05-15 06:06:05__